Knowing your students and being clear on what you need to teach is what should determine which small group practice you use with your students.

 If so, then this Small Group Instruction Series is the next step for you!

-In this online series, Mardi Gorman and I will:
+In this online self-paced course, Mardi Gorman and I will:

 - Look at research-based small group instructional practices for reading that have been proven to be effective.